mrowe/twitter2evernote/README.md

 ## Bugs

- * Doesn't handle incorrect character entities in the Twitter JS (e.g. \uD83D)
+ * Doesn't handle incorrect character entities in the Twitter JS (e.g. \uD83D) very well.

+* Trying to sync after import results in "invalid content" error.
+   Going into each note and making a trivial change (adding a space) seems to make it happy.

 ## History